Dre Campbell Farm

 Also, spray the underside and top of the leaves, where some pests tend to hide.
 If you have pests in the soil, you can also apply the spray there.

-You may only need to spray this spray a few times a week if you use it for general pest control.
+You may only need to spray this a few times a week if you use it for general pest control.
 However, spraying every 2 to 3 days may be necessary if you have an active infestation.

 Precautions